braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/voucherify/voucherify_fetching_data_through_braze_connected_content.md

 **Join-once**

 If your Voucherify campaign has a limit _Customers can join only once_, remove the publication source id from the script body.
-Voucherify will ensure that each Braze message to the same customer will deliver the same code published in the first place.
+Voucherify will confirm that each Braze message to the same customer will deliver the same code published in the first place.

 ![]({% image_buster /assets/img/voucherify/voucherify_cc_join_once.png %}){: style="max-width:50%;"}